 Evaluate the quality of various teas based on their uniformity, luster, and the amount of broken leaves and twigs they contain.

-For example, green tea should have a fresh green color with visible white downy hairs (better if it does), while yellow or even reddish, dull colors indicate lower quality.
+For example, Green Tea should have a fresh green color with visible white downy hairs (better if it does), while yellow or even reddish, dull colors indicate lower quality.
 A clear tea infusion is better.

-Some famous teas have unique shapes: West Lake is usually smooth, flat, and straight with a rice-like yellow hue and no visible downy hairs; Huangshan Maofeng has many downy hairs and a peak-like appearance; Xinyang is fine, straight, and round with many downy hairs; Biluochun has slender, tightly curled leaves resembling snails.
+Some famous teas have unique shapes: West Lake Longjing is usually smooth, flat, and straight with a rice-like yellow hue and no visible downy hairs; Huangshan Maofeng has many downy hairs and a peak-like appearance; Xinyang Maojian is fine, straight, and round with many downy hairs; Biluochun has slender, tightly curled leaves resembling snails.

 If the tea doesn't look good visually, trust your instincts and don't be swayed by the seller's sales pitch; you should immediately move on.